baderas2000/Alpha-Algorithm-Implementation/README.md

 - The team worked collectively without strict task separation.
 - Meetings were held regularly to learn, brainstorm, and implement the code together.

----

-Feel free to reach out for more details or troubleshooting.